Sameer-Programmer/Practice-Java/Literals.md

 ```java
 Try programiz.pro 48897
 ```
--Bydefault Every integral Literal is of int type , But we can specify Explicitly as Long Type bu suffixed with small l or Capital L
+### Bydefault Every integral Literal is of int type , But we can specify Explicitly as Long Type bu suffixed with small l or Capital L
--

 ```
 int x = 10; //valid